besaoct/ilm-release/README.md

 ## About the Author

 ilm is a passion project by **Masud Shafin Ahmed** (@besaoct), created for fun and to explore programming with an Islamic twist.
-Follow the project on GitHub: [github.com/besaoct/ilm](https://github.com/besaoct/ilm) (private tho).

 Jealousy Brings Out the Worst in Us.
 Happy coding! 🚀